 2. Be Student Friendly

 It could be the first online course for a lot of students.
 So, an open and welcoming introduction goes a long way to make them feel welcomed and to maximize learning.

 3. Establish Clear Schedule and Learning Objectives

 Distinctly specifying the schedule, due dates, and course content helps students create a reliable timetable and allocate time for the online program, and it also promotes regularity.
-Also, make sure that the course content is aligned with the course goals and assessments.
+Also, ensure that the course content is aligned with the course goals and assessments.
 Supplementary exercises and content are good for students who learn at a high pace, but adding additional content may overwhelm certain students.

 4. Consistent Online Presence